How to Work Remotely Successfully and Efficiently

 What works for me may not work for you, which is why it’s so important that you find your own rhythm!

 Just as you need a rhythm for your day as a whole, you have to find your rhythm for scheduling meetings, projects, and tasks.
 Here are a few things I use to keep myself organized:

 1) A physical planner (personal preference) that lists all of my tasks for the week with priority level.

 2) Google Calendar combined with HubSpot’s Meeting Scheduling Software Integration: While I can easily organize internal meetings and block my time on my Google calendar for miscellaneous things, I love that I can tell clients to “schedule a meeting with me by clicking to do so in my email signature."

 This eliminates back and forth emails between clients, they can see what times I am available, and they can choose a time that works best for their schedule.
 Once they reserve a time with me, I’m notified by email, and it’s automatically added to my Google calendar.
 This has proven to be a great way to handle scheduling with minimal communication and maximum efficiency.Again, allow yourself some flexibility.
 You are not going to be productive ALL day, and some days are more difficult than others.
 Figure out what works for you.

 Are You Setting Yourself Up for Success?

-This is the most important question you could ever ask yourself if you are a remote worker (and even if you work in an office!).
-Be honest with yourself and, as much as possible, listen and respond to what your body, mind, and spirit need every moment of every day.
+This is the most important question you could ever ask yourself if you are a remote worker.
+Be honest with yourself and, as much as possible, listen and respond to what your body, mind, and soul need every moment of every day.
 This is the best way to set yourself up for maximum productivity, efficiency, and health while working remotely.